People of the Provost Office

 Assisted by Anne-Marie Gebel firstname.lastname@example.org

-Shirley Schettino is the Senior Executive Secretary in the Provost Office.
-In her role, she manages the Provost's calendar, briefings, and conference room, and is the first point of contact in the Provost Office.
+Shirley Schettino is the Executive Assistant in the Office of the Provost and Vice Chancellor for Academic Affairs.
+In her role, she manages the Provost's calendar, briefings, and conference room, and is the first point of contact in the Provost’s Office, while also providing support to the Chief of Staff.

-Schettino joined Vanderbilt in 2013 as an Office Assistant to the Vice Provost for Enrollment Management and Dean of Admissions.
-She later served as Assistant to the Associate Deans of the Library prior to joining the Provost Office.
+Schettino joined Vanderbilt University in 2013 as an Office Assistant to the Vice Provost for University Enrollment Affairs and Dean of Admissions.
+She later served as Assistant to the Associate Deans of the Library and joined the Provost’s Office in 2014.

 Kurt Shepherd, M.B.A.